xircleag/layer-patch/js/README.md

 This `type` value is used as an index into many of the configuration properties shown below.

+Note that subproperty names are NOT supported in any of these configurations.
+For example, if you have a property called "metadata" you can use any of these configuration parameters to affect "metadata", but if an operation were to set "metadata.age", configurations on "metadata" would continue to apply, but you can not add configurations for the "age" subproperty.

 ### getObjectCallback

 The getObjectCallback allows the parser to handle operations such as